Executing minimalist travel is simple:

 In the world of minimalist travel, it all starts with a personal item-sized backpack.
 I’m over the moon with my ultralight Zpacks Bagger ULTRA 25-liter pack, which is waterproof and weighs a ridiculous 10.7 ounces.
 Can’t afford to fork out 250 bucks?
 Check out the Matador Freerain28.

 Do-it-All Cell Phone: iPhone 13 Pro

-A quality smartphone should be a key cog of anyone’s travel packing list.
+A smartphone should be a key cog of anyone’s travel packing list.
 My iPhone 13 Pro has a ton of storage (512 GB), a fast processor, an incredible camera, and a beautiful display.
-Yes, this is an expensive smartphone, but I got a huge discount buying refurbished.
+Yes, it’s one of the pricier smartphones out there, but I got a considerable discount buying refurbished.